writethedocs/www/docs/videos/australia/2018/index.rst

-Videos of Write the Docs AUSTRALIA 2018
+Videos of Write the Docs Australia 2018
 =============================================================

 .. toctree::